saroad2/statue/docs/tutorials/run_efficiently.md

 ## What's Next?
-- Learn how to use [contexts](contexts.md) in order to specify the way you want your commands to run
+- Learn how to use [contexts](contexts.md) in order to specify the way you want your commands to run.
-- Learn how to add new commands and edit existing ones in your [configuration](configuration.md) using only the command line
+- Learn how to add new commands and edit existing ones in your [configuration](configuration.md) using only the command line.
+- Learn some [advanced usage](../advanced/advanced_run.md) of `statue run`.